apache/arrow/docs/source/developers/java/building.rst

         |__ libarrow_orc_jni.dylib
         |__ libgandiva_jni.dylib

-- To build only the Dataset library:
+- To build only the JNI Dataset library:

     .. code-block::